juhoinkinen/Annif-wiki/Optional-features-and-dependencies.md

 # fastText backend

-Using the fastText backend requires installing the fastText Python wrapper, which compiles into native code and is not included by default when installing Annif.
-First you need to ensure that the Python development files are available:
+Using the fastText backend requires installing the fastText Python wrapper, which is provided by [fastText-wheel](https://pypi.org/project/fasttext-wheel/) and is not included by default when installing Annif.

-    sudo apt install libpython3.6-dev

-(adapt this to your Python 3 version)

-You can install the optional dependencies like this:
+Install the optional feature:

     pip install annif[fasttext]